Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 And she needed some care of her own.

-“Hey, Mom.”
+"Hey, Mom."

 She blinked and turned.
-She’d never had kids of her own, but the group of orphans she’d adopted after the Last World War counted. “…You guys waited for me this whole time?”
+She’d never had kids of her own, but the group of orphans she’d adopted after the Last World War counted. "…You guys waited for me this whole time?"

-“Of course we did!”
+"Of course we did!"
 Treasure hopped up from where she’d been sitting cross-legged on the wall, and gave her a hug.
-“Is she…?”
+"Is she…?"

-“She’s gone.”
+"She’s gone."
 Just saying it hurt.

-“Aw, *Mom…”*  Treasure gave her a big squeeze, and Preston wrapped his own, much longer arms around the both of them.
+"Aw, *Mom…"*  Treasure gave her a big squeeze, and Preston wrapped his own, much longer arms around the both of them.

-“Are you okay?” he asked.
+"Are you okay?" he asked.

-Ray sighed heavily, but… “I will be.
+Ray sighed heavily, but… "I will be.
 I am.
 Yeah.
-I just…”
+I just…"

 They nodded.
 Neither of them were strangers to grief and loss, of course.
 Neither was Ray.
 She’d said goodbye to her entire crew, over time.
 Damian Spears had retired to New York and died when a nuclear torpedo snuck up the Hudson river and detonated south-west of Manhattan.
 Jamie Choi had lived in Los Angeles, which suffered a similar fate.